Global Railway Review welcomes new Editorial Advisory Board members

 - Philippe Citroën, Director General, UNIFE

 - Simon Fletcher, Coordinator Europe & Chief Standardisation Officer, International Union of Railways (UIC)

 - Ben Möbius, Managing Director, German Railway Industry Association (VDB)

 - Andy Kunz, President & CEO, US High Speed Rail Association (USHSR)

 - Martin Platzer, Senior Advisor, voestalpine Railway Systems.

 Craig concluded: “I look forward to working with our Editorial Advisory Board Members to ensure Global Railway Review is a platform for them to showcase their organisations’ achievements and a place for them to share their industry views and opinions.”

-Community of European Railway and Infrastructure Companies (CER), German Railway Industry Association (VDB), Intergovernmental Organisation for International Carriage by Rail (OTIF), International Union of Railways (UIC), Rail Freight Group (RFG), Railway Industry Association (RIA), UNIFE, US High Speed Rail Association (USHSR), voestalpine Railway Systems
+Community of European Railway and Infrastructure Companies (CER), German Railway Industry Association (VDB), Intergovernmental Organisation for International Carriage by Rail (OTIF), International Union of Railways (UIC), Rail Freight Group (RFG), Railway Industry Association (RIA), U.S. High Speed Rail Association (USHSR), UNIFE (the European Rail Supply Industry), voestalpine Railway Systems